Starting an NCFR Student Affiliate

 Once you have emailed these items to NCFR, the Affiliate Councils Board — the executive committee for all affiliates — will either approve your application or recommend changes.
 If you're approved, NCFR staff will assist you with forms needed for the IRS.

-We recognize that your affiliate membership will change from year to year, and that not all students will want to join NCFR, but we do encourage national membership as well.
-The key continuing requirement is that the adviser and the student affiliate president always are NCFR members.
+The key continuing requirement is that the advisor and the student affiliate president always are NCFR members.

 As your student affiliate gets off the ground, NCFR staff can provide you with access to communication tools for member interaction and announcements of your events, elections, and accomplishments; federal tax exemption; and more.